In Concert, November 1975: Content

 The album is compiled from recordings made during the tour to promote the Pour Down Like Silver album.
-Three of the concerts in that tour were recorded by John Wood, who had worked with the Thompsons on all three of their early 1970s albums.
-All of the Thompson originals derive from those albums with the exception of "Now Be Thankful," one of the final singles by Fairport Convention while Thompson was still in the band.
+Three of the concerts on that tour were recorded by John Wood, who had worked with the Thompsons on all three of their early 1970s albums.
+All of the Thompson originals derive from those albums, with the exception of "Now Be Thankful," one of the final singles by Fairport Convention while Thompson was still in the band.

 The covers include a medley of Morris dancing songs, one rock and roll song, and three American country music tunes.
 "Why Don't You Love Me" is a 1950 single by Hank Williams, also played over the closing credits to the 1971 film The Last Picture Show; "Things You Gave Me" is a track on the 1967 album Country Fever by Ricky Nelson; "It'll Be Me" is a 1957 Jerry Lee Lewis b-side, also a 1962 single by Cliff Richard; and "Together Again" is a 1964 Buck Owens b-side that managed to top the Hot Country Singles as well as its A-side, "My Heart Skips a Beat."

 Recordings took place at venues in Oxford, Swindon, and Norwich.
 Three songs recorded on November 27 at Oxford Polytechnic had been released on the 1976 Thompson compilation (guitar, vocal); two of those, "Calvary Cross" and "It'll Be Me" are included here in different mixes.
 The version of "Calvary Cross" had also appeared on the 2000 compilation, The Best of Richard & Linda Thompson: The Island Records Years.